 \subsubsection{Relation with higher $K$-theory}

-Higher Chow groups, in a simplicial version, were first introduced in \cite{BlochACHKT} in order to understand better the $K$ groups of higher $K$-theory.
-Levine in \cite{LevBHCG}[Theorem 3.1] gives a cubical version of the desired isomorphisms: \begin{thm}[\cite{LevBHCG}]Let $X$ be a smooth quasi-projective ${\K}$ variety and let $p$, $k$ be two positive integers.
-One has :
+Higher Chow groups, in a simplicial version, were first introduced in \cite{BlochACHKT} in order to achieve a better understanding of the $K$-groups of higher $K$-theory.
+In \cite{LevBHCG}[Theorem 3.1], Levine gives a cubical version of the desired isomorphisms. \begin{thm}[\cite{LevBHCG}]Let $X$ be a smooth quasi-projective ${\Q}$-variety, and let $p$, $k$ be two positive integers.
+Then